-There are some medications that are required to be dispensed in a three-month supply and some medications that are allowed to be dispensed in a three-month supply.
+Most prescriptions are limited to a 34-day supply of medication.
+There are a few classes of medications that are allowed to be filled as a three-month supply.
 You should work with your pharmacist and prescriber to determine whether it is clinically appropriate to dispense a three-month supply.

 How do I know if my pharmacy will accept my SeniorCare card?

-Over 95 percent of the pharmacies in Wisconsin participate in the SeniorCare program.
+Over 95 percent of pharmacies in Wisconsin participate in the SeniorCare program.
 Your pharmacy will be able to tell you if they participate in the program.
-You may also contact the SeniorCare Customer Service hotline at 1-800-657-2038 to find out if your pharmacy participates in SeniorCare.
+You may also contact the SeniorCare Customer Service hotline at 800-657-2038 to find out if your pharmacy participates in SeniorCare.

-Are over-the-counter drugs covered when prescribed by my health care provider?
+Are over-the-counter drugs covered when prescribed by a health care provider?

-There is not a specific period of time that you must be a Wisconsin resident before you can apply for SeniorCare.
-You are a Wisconsin resident if you currently maintain a permanent residence in Wisconsin and intend to continue to reside in the state.
+Note: There is not a specific period of time you must be a Wisconsin resident before you can apply for SeniorCare.

 I am not a U.S. citizen.
 Can I apply for SeniorCare?